How to use mutual action plans for sales success

 The framework of a successful mutual action plan can be used repeatedly, with changes made for specific use cases and segments.
 You can create separate templates based on the buying company size, industry, deal size, and other factors.
 It’s about taking your winning formula and applying it all over again to a new customer, with a few tweaks.

 MAPs offer a structured way for sales reps to engage with the buyer.
-It’s an effective tool for new reps and inexperienced buyers who are finding their footing, or even for experts who want to save time and not get lost in ambiguities.
-Rather than starting from scratch with every client, the established process saves you time.
+It's an effective tool for new reps and inexperienced buyers who are finding their footing, or even for experts who want to save time and not get lost in ambiguities.
+They are also a repeatable way to make sure your sales team follows best practices or specific sales methodologies like MEDDPICC.
+Rather than starting from scratch with every client, the established process saves you time and ensures consistency across large selling teams.

 Unfortunately for some teams, sales accrue without insight into the precise reasons that led to deal conversion.
 MAPs encourage documentation, which allows you to break down the sales process into discrete, actionable steps.